pgimby/pjl-web/README.md

-### pjlDB.labItem
+## pjlDB.labItem
 > Used by `labDB` objects to store lab items.
-Properties are accessed directly for setting and getting and type checking and validation of its properties is performed by the `labDB` object itself.
+Type checking and validation of its properties is performed by the `labDB` object.

-#### Properties
+### Properties

 ##### labItem.id_num
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A string holding an integer between 0001 and 9999 inclusive.
+> A string holding an integer between 0001 and 9999 inclusive.
 These are ID numbers and are unique to each lab.

 ##### labItem.name
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A string representing the name of a lab.
+> A string representing the name of a lab.

 ##### labItem.disciplines
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A list of strings representing valid disciplines associated with a lab.
+> A list of strings representing valid disciplines associated with a lab.
 Valid disciplines are those listed in the pjl-web README.

 ##### labItem.topics
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A list of strings representing valid topics associated with a lab.
+> A list of strings representing valid topics associated with a lab.
 Valid topics are those listed in the pjl-web README.

 ##### labItem.versions
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A list of dictionaries representing individual versions.
-Each version has 4 keys: "path", "semester", "year", and "course".
-Their corresponding values are
+> A list of dictionaries representing individual versions.
+Each dictionary has 4 keys: "path", "semester", "year", and "course".
+Ex.
+{"path:"/data/repository/path/to/file.pdf", "semester":"Fall", "year" : "2012", "course":"PHYS 397"}

 ##### labItem.equipment
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+> A list of dictionaries representing individual equipment items.
+Each dictionary has 3 keys: "id", "name", and "amount".
+Ex.
+{"id":"0001", "name":"Fluke multimeter", "amount" : "2"}

 ##### labItem.lab_type
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+> A string containing either "Lab" or "Labatorial" representing the type of the lab.

 ##### labItem.support_docs
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+> A list of dictionaries representing individual documents.
+Each dictionary has 2 keys: "name" and "path".
+Ex.
+{"name":"Hugo's notes", "path":"/data/repository/path/to/file.pdf"}

 ##### labItem.software
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+> A list of strings representing required software, libraries, or files for a lab.

-#### Methods
+### Methods
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Object has no methods
+> Object has no methods...yet